Frequently Asked Questions

 2. My son wants to play with his friend down the block.
 Can you accommodate this special request?

-EMSA Mill Woods may be able to accommodate your request, depending on a number of things, i.e. Are the boys in the same Age Category?
+EMSA Mill Woods may be able to accommodate your request, depending on a number of things, i.e. Are the boys in the same Age Category/birth year?
 Are the boys of relatively equal skill and ability?
 Did one of the boys register late?
 Is there room on the team for this child?
-Each special request is evaluated individually by the Age Group Representative and a decision is made on a case by case basis.
+Each special request is evaluated individually by the Age Group Committee and a decision is made on a case by case basis.
 If the children are not in the same age group, see question 4.

 3. My son would like to move down an Age Category in order to play with his friend.
 Can he do this?